halee9/vsa/unity-client/README.md

 ## 📦 Installation

-1. Copy all C# scripts from the `Scripts` folder into your Unity project's `Assets` folder.
+1. Copy only the `ServerVoiceCommandHandler.cs` script from the `Scripts` folder into your Unity project's `Assets` folder.
-2. Use only the `ServerVoiceCommandHandler.cs` script. **Do not use the old `WitVoiceCommandHandler.cs` script.**

 ## 🎮 Usage

-1. In your Unity scene, create an empty GameObject (e.g., `WitVoiceCommandManager`).
+1. In your Unity scene, use the existing `WitVoiceCommandManager` GameObject.
 2. Attach the `ServerVoiceCommandHandler` script to this GameObject.
 3. Assign the required objects in the Inspector: